Sheer fabrics are so pretty but working with them is not always user friendly. Here are some tips for sewing organza and sheer fabrics in general.

-I’m not an experienced sewist so I used organza in a pretty simple project because I didn’t want to venture too far for now, I need a little practice before moving forward with larger and more difficult projects like garments.
-My house needed some curtains and I wanted to make them myself.
-These tips for sewing with organza proved to be very helpful and while the project took me some time to finish, I’m pretty pleased with the result.
+Before making the mentioned project, I used organza in a pretty simple one because I didn’t want to venture too far, I just wasn’t ready for something more elaborated.
+I needed a little practice before moving forward with larger and more difficult projects.
+My house had no curtains at that point and I wanted to make them myself.
+These tips for sewing organza proved to be very helpful and while the project took me some time to finish, I was pretty pleased with the results.

-I think organza was the best match for this particular project since it’s sheer, has lot of body and not much drape.
+I think organza was the best match for this particular project since it’s sheer, has a lot of body and not much drape.
 Organza is typically available in several different fibers with most common being silk, nylon and polyester.
 Silk is the softest while nylon or polyester offer a crisper hand.
 Mine was nylon which was just great for what I needed and wanted in my curtains.

 Get FREE access to my entire resource library!

 Signup for updates on new articles, products & special offers and get access to my entire resource library!